About the Art:

 Aisla knows firsthand what it is to live with a debilitating physical limitations.
 She has suffered from a painful neuromuscular condition for many years.
 She is also a mother of two young children.
 As a mother living with an often debilitating condition, she understands various struggles that those who suffer with ‘hidden’ disabilities face.
 She also advocates for patients and families of those who suffer with painful and debilitating neuro-immunological disorders.
 Creating art and music is a part of her therapeutic process.

-Aisla’s most recent artistic collaboration was the 2017 20th Annual Dionysian Festival presented by Mary Sano Studio of Duncan Dance in San Francisco.
+Aisla’s collaboration included the 2017 20th Annual Dionysian Festival presented by Mary Sano Studio of Duncan Dance , and 2018’s September 20th Anniversary Celebration Dreaming Dancing Isadora at the Oberlin Dance Company Theater in San Francisco.

 The festival featured original works of dance, poetry, sculpture, multimedia, music and visual arts.
 Mary Sano choreographed two new dance works, and Tony Chapman.
 The festival highlight was Mary Sano’s original choreography entitled “Quatre Fleurs” (Four Flowers) featuring Benjamin Akeala Belew’s original piano composition.
 Benjamin also performed his music inspired by four of Aisla’s paintings, “Hydrangeas” , “Lily”, “Poppies” and “Cherry Blossoms”.